syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 ## Events

-Shapes and Text supports the following 2 events.
+Shapes and Text supports the following two events:

 * ItemSelected
 * ItemUnselected

 ### ItemSelected

-This event is invoked when the item (shapes/text) gets selected. `ItemSelectedEventArgs` will be the parameter.
-In the `Settings` property you can get either TextSettings or PenSettings based on the selected item.
+This event occurs when an item (shape/text) is selected. `ItemSelectedEventArgs` will be the parameter.
+In the `Settings` property, you can get either TextSettings or PenSettings based on the selected item.

-You can make changes on the settings such as Stroke etc.
+You can make changes on the settings such as stroke etc.

 {% tabs %}